galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 **Prerequisites**

 * [Introduction to Galaxy](#introduction-to-galaxy) or equivalent experience
 * A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best.
+Google Chrome, Firefox and Safari will work best

 ## Metatranscriptomics & multi-omics microbiome analysis

-* Introduction to Microbiome analysis and multiomics analysis.
+* Introduction to Microbiome analysis and multiomics analysis
-* Metatranscriptomics analysis using ASaiM workflow.
+* Metatranscriptomics analysis using ASaiM workflow
-* Generating metaproteins database for metaproteomics using Graph2Pro workflow.
+* Generating metaproteins database for metaproteomics using Graph2Pro workflow
-* Using metagenomics inputs for ASaiM and Graph2Pro workflow.
+* Using metagenomics inputs for ASaiM and Graph2Pro workflow
 * Metaproteomics workflow and quantitative functional microbiome analysis using metaQuantome

 **Prerequisites**

 * Basic knowledge and interest in microbiome analysis.
 * [Introduction to Galaxy](#introduction-to-galaxy) or equivalent experience
-* [Quality Contol of HTS Data](#quality-control-of-hts-data) or prior exposure to HTS data.
+* [Quality Contol of HTS Data](#quality-control-of-hts-data) or prior exposure to HTS data
 * A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best.
+Google Chrome, Firefox and Safari will work best

 ## Metabolomics data analysis